jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 ### Debugger

-This is not heavily tested, so mileage may vary
+This is not heavily tested, so mileage may vary.

     $ ../../tools/simulator/simulator -m debug WORK/program.hex
     (dbg)

-The debugger allows inspecting memory and registers, setting breakpoints, etc.
+The debugger is not symbolic and can't do much analysis, but allows inspecting memory and registers, setting breakpoints, etc.
 Type 'help' for a list of commands.

 ## To do